 Waxed canvas is going to be a nice, heavy fabric, so if you use it to make your snack bags, you can skip the lining, which makes it an even quicker project.
 Really, it’s a win all around, right?

 What do you guys think?
-Does this food safe fabric option solve your snack-bag-making woes?
+Does this food safe fabric option solve your reusable sandwich bag-making woes?
 Have you found other plastic free options?